Tips for Receiving a Package in Sweden

 Various couriers deliver packages in Sweden.
 While you may recognize some of them from the U.S., others may be new to you.

-Many of these couriers have local pick up locations where they will leave your package if you are not home to sign for it.
+Many couriers have local pick up locations where they will leave your package if you are not home to sign for it.
+Alternatively, other carriers will not deliver to your home, and will simply deliver the package to the pick-up location that is nearest to you.

 Example of a text from PostNord regarding pickup of a package, noting the PIN number and pick-up location: